-(Last Updated on : 22/07/2013)
+(Last Updated on : 02-11-2016)

-in West Bengal, since ages, have preserved the rich heritage of the country.
-Artefacts having cultural, religious, scientific and historical importance are conserved and showcased by these museums.
+, since ages, have preserved the rich heritage of the country.
+Artifacts having cultural, religious, scientific and historical importance are conserved and showcased by these museums.
 These museums can be categorized into art museums, archaeological museums, history

-Town Hall is a historical Hall in Kolkata
+is a historical hall in Kolkata

 is in Doric style that required almost Rs.
 7 lakhs by means of public lotteries.
-Town Hall has recently been restored to its original form with the addition of a library and an Archive.
+Town Hall has recently been restored to its original form with the addition of a library and an archive.

-and there a proposal of founding a Society for antiquities, arts, science and literature
+and there a proposal of founding a society for antiquities, arts, science and literature

 Central Municipal Building